nadegeferket/TSA-QualityofLife/README.md

 ## Subjective Well-Being
 Once the classification is done, these findings are used to formulate a Subjective Well-Being (SWB) measure.
 For this the multiple papers Iacus wrote about QoL are followed.
 His [code](https://github.com/siacus), however, is in R rather than Python as the rest of the research is.
 Therefore, notebooks are created based on [the Subjective Well-Being Index](https://sciendo.com/article/10.2478/jos-2020-0017) (Iacus et al., 2020).

-All sentiments of one region and domain is being merged and used in a calculation in order to derive the SWB index, for example, for the region Antwerp and the subdomain Emotional well-being:
+The sentiments over all keywords of a certain SWB domains are being merged for each subdomain in each region, in order to derive the SWB index.
+This is presented below for the region Antwerp and the subdomain Emotional well-being:
 ```python
 import pandas as pd